ds2643/talks/testing_jan_18.md

 - Stressing the difference between a program and its specification is critical.
 The specification may define the expected behavior of a program, but not its precise implementation (e.g., SBCL and CLISP vs ANSI Common Lisp).

 - Therefore, tests must be designed in a way that supports this goal.
-We'll talk about how programmatic behavior may be tested at different levels of granularity and certain domain specific approaches used to achieve this end.
+We'll talk about how programmatic behavior may be tested at different levels of granularity to achieve this end.

 ## example brief specification
 - L-system renderer: Sierpinsky triangle program renders a graphic based on a context-free grammar specification and set of drawing rules (e.g., turtle graphics)